Anxious wait for Puerto Rico as court mulls governorship

 Puerto Ricans have already protested against Vázquez, who would take over if Pierluisi is removed, and vowed to take to the streets again if they aren’t satisfied with the court’s decision.

-“I hope Pierluisi gets to stay,” said Marta Sánchez, who is 64 and unemployed.
+“I hope Pierluisi gets to stay,” said Marta Sánchez, who is unemployed.
 “You can tell he’s a serious man who is capable of leading Puerto Rico.”

-Manuel Vázquez, a 70-year-old handyman who was walking while reading a newspaper, agreed.
+Manuel Vázquez, a handyman who was walking while reading a newspaper, agreed.

 “He has the skills to lead the island,” he said, though he added that he is content to have the court decide.

-Pierluisi is a 60-year-old attorney who served as Puerto Rico’s non-voting representative to the U.S. Congress from 2009 to 2017 and lost to Rosselló in the 2016 gubernatorial primary.
+Pierluisi is a lawyer who served as Puerto Rico’s non-voting representative to the U.S. Congress from 2009 to 2017 and lost to Rosselló in the 2016 gubernatorial primary.
 He also served as justice secretary under Rosselló’s father, Pedro Rosselló, when he was governor.

-Pierluisi issued a statement saying he will respect the court’s ruling, “trusting that what is best for Puerto Rico will prevail.”
+Pierluisi said he would respect the court’s ruling whatever it is, adding that he would return to private practice if the judges rule against him because he is not interested in being secretary of state.
+If they uphold him as governor, Pierluisi said he would work hard to gain people’s trust and travel to Washington to meet with White House officials, the U.S. Federal Emergency Management Agency and the U.S. Department of Housing and Urban Development as the island struggles to recover from Maria.

 Opponents say having Pierliusi as governor presents a serious conflict of interest.
 He worked for a firm that represented the federal control board overseeing the island’s finances amid a 13-year recession, and his brother-in-law is chairman of the board that Congress created to oversee the restructuring of some of the island’s more than $70 billion in public debt after Puerto Rico declared a form of bankruptcy.